 Thanks,

-• technical admin
+18. technical admin says

 If anything the threat is easier to remove if you paid for it.
 Other programs normally run when this program is purchased.
 Follow or guide or just use real antivirus software like the SDA client we recommend to remove this threat.